planetbartoski/react-todo/README.md

 Todo App, React Slingshot used as a starter kit: https://github.com/coryhouse/react-slingshot

+Bootstrap in use.
+Sadly it is very heavy, I don't think I will use it again

 ## Get Started
 1. **Initial Machine Setup**.
 Complete the [Initial Machine Setup](https://github.com/coryhouse/react-slingshot#initial-machine-setup).
 2. **Clone the project**. `git clone https://github.com/coryhouse/react-slingshot.git`.